ulucay/rock-paper-scissors/README.md

 ## Project Overview

-In this project, you will build all of the logic needed for a more intense version of Rock Paper Scissors (RPS).
+In this project, I build all of the logic needed for a more intense version of Rock Paper Scissors (RPS).
 Rather than selecting just one of Rock, Paper, or Scissors - each player will select three moves.
 Each move will consist of a type (Rock, Paper, or Scissors) as well as a strength value.
 Each player will have 99 total points to use as strength between all